Connect with us

 Despite the success of highly effective vaccination programs in the U.S., anyone can still come into contact with measles in their community.
 Measles is most often brought into the U.S. by unvaccinated American travelers returning home and sometimes from foreign visitors.
 For people traveling out of the country, the threat of measles exposure is even greater, with widespread outbreaks occurring in many travel destinations.

-Public health leaders who embrace and promote vaccination and follow simple, proven infectious disease containment measures can prevent measles disease spread.
+Public health leaders who embrace and promote vaccination and follow simple, proven infectious disease containment measures can help prevent measles disease spread.
 Every single preventable illness, complication, hospitalization or death from measles is one too many.The Conversation

 David Higgins, Research Fellow and Instructor in Pediatrics, University of Colorado Anschutz Medical Campus